BlueAndi/vscp-framework/examples/pc/README.md

 and connect to it.
 Start the program with '-h' as argument and you see the possible options, which are necessary to connect to a VSCP daemon.

+BTW if you start the PC simulation node again, you will notice that it starts up immediatelly without waiting for the user.
+Thats because the nodes persistency is saved to the file "eeprom.asc".
+Check it out via editor, its human readable.
+Or use the EEPROM dump mechanism 'e', which additional shows in color which VSCP related data is where.

+If you want to restore the factory settings, remove the "eeprom.asc" and start the program.

 Have fun!

 ##Mailing list